On the hunt for the best books on writing? Start by adding these books to your “To Be Read” list.

 #13 – The Successful Author Mindset by Joanna Penn

 The Successful Author Mindset dives into the mindset obstacles that writers experience at different stages on the creative journey.
+Joanna Penn tackles writing from a career author standpoint, so if you’re looking for best business books to grow your author business, her books are a good resource.

 Each chapter tackles a specific issue and offers an antidote to that problem.
 It includes excerpts from Joanna Penn’s personal journals, as well as quotes from famous writers.
 The book is heavily geared for writers struggling with the writing process, as well as the business of writing and being heard.